Edge Hill University promotes and supports Open Research. Please see this statement for more information.

 Please check the journal’s policy or ask Learning Services via [email protected] if you are in doubt.

-If the article was not published with immediate open access, the version you need to provide is the one accepted by the editor, at the point shown in green in the diagram below – not the copy-edited, typeset or published paper (proof/galley/version of record).
+If the article was not published with immediate open access, the version you need to provide is the one accepted by the editor, at the point 4 in the list below – not the copy-edited, typeset or published paper (proof/galley/version of record).

 Please check the journal’s policy or ask Learning Services via [email protected] if you are in doubt.